HugoBlox/theme-academic-cv/content/ja/authors/trung-thanh-ngo/_index.md

 ---
 # Display name
-title: "Tomoyuki Kajiwara"
+title: "Trung Thanh Ngo"

 weight: 40

 # Username (this should match the folder name and the name on publications)
 authors:
-- "tomoyuki-kajiwara"
+- "trung-thanh-ngo"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Specially-Appointed Assistant Professor
+role: Guest Assistant Professor
 group: Artificial Intelligence and Mathematics

 # Organizations/Affiliations